DOSING & ADMINISTRATION: REBLOZYL DOSING

-Assess and review patients’ Hgb and transfusion record prior to each administration
+Assess and review patients’ Hgb and transfusion records prior to each administration

 • If an RBC transfusion occurred prior to dosing, use the pretransfusion Hgb for dose evaluation